AndersDJohnson/ng-click-select/README.md

 Then include `src/ng-click-select.js` in your page.

-And add it as a dependency of your module, e.g.:
+And/or add it as a dependency of your module, e.g.:

 ```js
 import NgClickSelect from 'src/ng-click-select';